jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 ### Collected

-- Show a list of artifacts which have run on the client or launch new artifact collections
+- Show a list of artifacts which have run on the client or launch new artifact collections (You should now see one or more "flows" listed as rows in a table.
+A "flow" is essentially a query to a client and all the returned information resulting from that query)

 ```
 Click the Client ID of a client -> Select 'Collected'